 Getting There and Planning Your Visit

 The address on bul.
 Sveti Sveti Konstantin i Elena places the venue in the Vinitsa neighbourhood, accessible from central Varna by the coastal road that runs north toward the resort complex.
 Visitors staying in the Konstantin and Elena area will find it within easy reach on foot or by a short taxi ride from the main resort strip.
 Those coming from central Varna should allow 15 to 20 minutes by car depending on summer traffic on the coastal boulevard, which can slow considerably during the peak July and August season.
-Given that specific hours, phone numbers, and booking policy are not confirmed in current available data, verifying current opening times directly before visiting is the practical approach, particularly outside the main summer season when resort-adjacent venues in this corridor sometimes adjust their schedules.
+The restaurant is open daily from 11:30 AM to 9 PM and is walk-in friendly, so checking current opening times before visiting is still sensible.

 For travellers using the Varna coast as a base to explore Bulgaria's broader dining scene, the drive south toward Cinecittà in Boyana or west toward Paşa Restaurant in Plovdiv opens access to very different cooking traditions.
 The coastal strip itself, though, rewards attention to what the local sea produces, and any sushi venue in this location that takes that geography seriously deserves attention on those terms.